vishvAsa/jyotiSham/observation/history/hindu/articles/RNI/equinoctial-full-moon_brahmANDa-purANa_summer-solstice_maghA.md

 and the śraviṣṭhā group of stars, with a further measure assigned to them in terms of four quarters.
-Start of the ayana of sun from the first point of maghā to ½-śraviṣṭhā and back, implies a year of twenty-seven equal nakṣatraIndian Journal of History of Science sectors of 13 (5/9) days each.
+Start of the ayana of sun from the first point of maghā to ½-śraviṣṭhā and back, implies a year of twenty-seven equal nakṣatra sectors of 13 (5/9) days each.
 Each nakṣatra is considered to have four parts such that the complete stellar circle is made of 108 parts, foreshadowing the modern ecliptic lon-